-For Italians, saving is fundamental – we talked about it in a previous post – which is why it is important to know to whom to entrust your assets.
+For Italians, saving is fundamental and for this reason it is important to know to whom to entrust your assets.
 The institutions responsible for this are asset management companies.
 But how many types of asset management companies are there?
 What are their functions and what they can do with clients’ savings?
 In this post, we’ll provide a brief overview to help clarify each of these areas.

 What is meant by asset management?
 What are the main types of asset management companies on the market?

 These basic concepts are necessary for consumers to understand, especially considering the historical moment we are currently living in.
 As we will see, savings is a fundamental component of the Italian financial scenario, and, for this reason, knowing how to best manage it is essential.

 This is also because there isn’t just a single way to manage savings or a single financial player that you can turn to.
 In fact, there are many players on the market, each with its own specialization and characteristics that consumers will need to evaluate based on their financial situation and goals.

 Let’s start with a brief note about Italians (and their money).

 Savings is a fundamental activity for many Italians.
 From the latest surveys, it seems that Italians are leaders in Europe when it comes to private savings.
 This is confirmed by the ninth edition of the European Consumer Payment Report for 2021, which shows that 84% of Italians set aside a percentage of their salary every month, compared to a European average of 78%.

 The main reasons are for “unexpected expenses” or pessimism about the future, especially when in the context of aging and pensions.
 This pessimism has grown due to the recent health crisis caused by Covid-19.